Work with us

 Further information about traineeships and how to apply for them can be found at www.gettingajob.dpc.wa.gov.au

 The Commission runs an annual graduate recruitment program to source recent university graduates interested in an exciting career with the Commission.
 Graduates are rotated through the different work areas in the Commission for a year, where they complete projects under the supervision of their manager and with the support of a mentor.
-These graduates are exposed to a variety of challenging work and provided with the opportunity to network with graduates in other public sector agencies through the cross-sector Graduate Future Leaders Program.
+These graduates are exposed to a variety of challenging work and provided with the opportunity to network with graduates in other public sector agencies through the cross-sector Graduate Development Program.

 The Commission’s Graduate Development Officer intake is usually advertised in July/August each year and successful applicants commence with the Commission in late January.
 At the end of the year, Graduate Development Officers who have performed satisfactorily will be offered a permanent Project Officer position in the Commission.